-1 TO 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Determine v volunteer needs Based on the status and complexity of the incident, work with operations and logistics to determine volunteer needs.
+Determine volunteer needs Based on the status and complexity of the incident, work with operations and logistics to determine volunteer needs.
 These can be influenced by the number of shelters, evacuation locations, and affected residents.
 In addition, the availability of infrastructure such as roads and communications will affect the number of needed volunteers.
-Coordinate organization with community as Coordinate with community organizations to put out calls for volunteers and identify immediate staffing priorities.
-Release init messaging ial volunteer Coordinate with the Public Information Officer on initial messaging for the public regarding volunteers or donations, if applicable.
-Determine J IT Training Determine any "just in time" training that is required for volunteers, and who is available to deliver.
+Coordinate with community organizations Coordinate with community organizations to put out calls for volunteers and identify immediate staffing priorities.
+Release initial volunteer messaging Coordinate with the Public Information Officer on initial messaging for the public regarding volunteers or donations, if applicable.
+Determine JIT Training Determine any "just in time" training that is required for volunteers, and who is available to deliver.
 The liaison may have to work with community organizations and first-level volunteer supervisors to achieve the training in short order.
-Maintain ac documentat countability and ion Ensure first-level supervisors maintain accountability and documentation for volunteers, including sign-in, hours worked, and location Plan for futu ure volunteer needs Plan for needs based on the outlook of the incident, including the need for additional volunteers or demobilizing existing staff Prepare stati us reports Prepare status reports (at least daily or as directed) for the Incident Commander, Public Information Officer, and Planning Section.
+Maintain accountability and documentation Ensure first-level supervisors maintain accountability and documentation for volunteers, including sign-in, hours worked, and location Plan for future volunteer needs Plan for needs based on the outlook of the incident, including the need for additional volunteers or demobilizing existing staff Prepare status reports Prepare status reports (at least daily or as directed) for the Incident Commander, Public Information Officer, and Planning Section.
 The status reports should include number of volunteers and locations, functions being performed, and any notable incidents or exceptions.
-Maintain ind cident documentation Collate documentation and submit to the planning section at the conclusion of the incident.
-Documentation should clearly contain: Contact information for all volunteers Number of volunteer hours for each volunteer Work assignments and locations Total aggregate volunteers and volunteer hours Thank Volum nteers Send Thank You notes/letters to each volunteer if possible.
-These should generally be from the Incident Commander or Borough Manager, and should be personalized to the contribution if possible.
+Maintain incident documentation Collate documentation and submit to the planning section at the conclusion of the incident.
+Documentation should clearly contain: Contact information for all volunteers Number of volunteer hours for each volunteer Work assignments and locations Total aggregate volunteers and volunteer hours Thank Volunteers Send Thank You notes/letters to each volunteer if possible.
+These should generally be from the Incident Commander or Borough Manager and should be personalized to the contribution if possible.
 This is generally completed as the EOC is completely demobilizing from the incident.
 Contribute to After-Action Keep notes of successes or items for improvement for Report the next incident and participate in the After Action process with the EOC